tangent-finace/TangentIcons/README.md

  1. Fork the repo and then clone the forked repository.
  2. Create your branch from main.
  3. Make your changes:
-    3.1.
-Create a folder with your token id in the name.
-(Example 0.0.000000) 3.2.
-Add info.json and logo file to the created folder.
+    1. Create a folder with your token id in the name.
+(Example 0.0.000000)
+    2. Add info.json and logo file to the created folder.

+Supported logo file formats - .svg or .png (high resolution).

 info.json example
 ```